modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 Done.
 ```

-If you re-run it again, it won't duplicate existing settings or namespaces.
+If you need to add more settings again down the line, you can safely re-run it again, it will not duplicate any existing settings or namespaces.

 ## Extending comProduct

 Now that you have your module set up, you can extend comProduct.
 While extending comProduct may sound scary, it is relatively simple.
 Extending comProduct allows you to modify built in methods of getting data in Commerce as well as adding new fields to a product.
 To edit the schema, open the file inside your module's core folder under `model/schema`.
-This is where you'll define your extensions and custom tables.
+This is where you will define your extensions and custom tables.

 The schema included with the skeleton has a few examples commented out.
-For extending comProduct, you will only need to uncomment the line `<!-- <object class="DoodleproductProduct" extends="comProduct" /> -->` and change the name of the class if you wanted.
+For extending comProduct, you will only need to uncomment the line `<!-- <object class="DoodleproductProduct" extends="comProduct" /> -->` and optionally change the name of the class if you wanted.
 Save the schema file, then run the `build.schema.php` file in your `_build` folder to automatically generate the required files.
-You'll see a new folder, `model/commerce_doodleproduct`, which contains the file with an empty class `doodleproductproduct.class.php`.
-This file is where you will be adding all product logic, such as adding fields and altering functions.
+You will see a new folder, `model/commerce_doodleproduct`, which contains the file `doodleproductproduct.class.php` with an empty class.
+This file is where you will be adding all your product logic.

-Going back to src/Modules/Doodleproduct.php, you will need to uncomment these three lines directly underneath "// Add the xPDO package, so Commerce can detect the derivative classes":
+Going back to `src/Modules/Doodleproduct.php`, you will need to uncomment these three lines directly underneath "// Add the xPDO package, so Commerce can detect the derivative classes":

 ```PHP
 $root = dirname(dirname(__DIR__));